Particular/docs.particular.net/transports/sql/service-control.md

 ### Distributed transactions

-Multi-instance deployment of the SQL Server transport requires that the Distributed Transaction Coordinator (DTC) is used by all endpoints.
+Multi-instance deployment of the SQL Server transport requires that the Distributed Transaction Coordinator (DTC) be used by all endpoints.
 This is also required by ServiceControl to support retry of failed messages.
-Default configuration of ServiceControl disables support for distributed transactions and it has to be enabled explicitly using `EnableDtc` configuration setting:
+The default configuration of ServiceControl disables support for distributed transactions and it must be enabled explicitly using the `EnableDtc` configuration setting:

 snippet: sc-enabledtc-config